StevieReikine/Pentago/README.md

 # Pentago
-Project for playing with ML by making Pentago AI
+Personal side project for playing with machine learning and neural networks by training an AI player for the two-player game Pentago.